aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 The web front end runs in a container on ECS Fargate behind an Application Load Balancer (ALB).

-To deploy production-like, the following steps are required:
+### To deploy production-like, the following steps are required:
-1. Build the required container images into Elastic Container Registry (ECR).
-AWS CodeBuild may be used for the container build.
+**1. Build the required container images into Elastic Container Registry (ECR).**  AWS CodeBuild may be used for the container build.
  Buildspec files are provided in the repository.

     a.
 The Streamlit user interface container is built using files in the code repository folder ```/containers/streamlit```

     b.
-The Lambda function container for OpenSearch setup is built using files in the code repository folder /containers/lambda_setup_opensearch
+The Lambda function container for OpenSearch setup is built using files in the code repository folder ```/containers/lambda_setup_opensearch```

     c.
-The  Lambda function container for OpenSearch indexing is built using files in the code repository folder /containers/lambda_index
+The  Lambda function container for OpenSearch indexing is built using files in the code repository folder ```/containers/lambda_index```

-2. Create the CloudFormation stack located in the /cloudformation folder in the code repository.
+**2. Create the CloudFormation stack located in the ```/cloudformation``` folder in the code repository.**

     a.
-Name the stack chatbot-demo.
+Name the stack ```chatbot-demo```.

     b.
-Set the CloudFormation stack parameters for the ECR repository names to point to the container images built in the step above: LambdaIndexEcrRepositoryName, LambdaOpenSearchSetupEcrRepositoryName, StreamlitImageEcrRepositoryName
+Set the CloudFormation stack parameters for the ECR repository names to point to the container images built in the step above: ```LambdaIndexEcrRepositoryName```, ```LambdaOpenSearchSetupEcrRepositoryName```, ```StreamlitImageEcrRepositoryName```

     c.
-Set the CloudFormation stack parameter DeploymentMode to "Prod"
+Set the CloudFormation stack parameter ```DeploymentMode``` to "Prod"

-3. Upload document base files to S3 – After the stack is complete, drop sample document base files into the S3 bucket created by the stack and wait several minutes for file indexing in OpenSearch to complete.
-You can monitor the progress of indexing by monitoring the CloudWatch logs for the lambda function chatbot_prod_lambda_index.
+**3. Upload document base files to S3** – After the stack is complete, drop sample document base files into the S3 bucket created by the stack and wait several minutes for file indexing in OpenSearch to complete.
+You can monitor the progress of indexing by monitoring the CloudWatch logs for the lambda function ```chatbot_prod_lambda_index```.

-4. Locate the URL of the ALB for the ECS service in the ECS console.
-Open the URL in a browser on port 8501 to open the web user interface and ask questions.
+**4. Locate the URL of the ALB for the ECS service in the ECS console.**  Open the URL in a browser on port 8501 to open the web user interface and ask questions.

 ## Development and testing deployment

 The development and testing deployment provides the ability to see the code running in a SageMaker Studio environment to understand how it works, try modifications and see the results in real time.
-After confirming the changes work as expected, files in the /containers folder of the code repository can be updated for building container images in the production-like deployment outlined in the section above.
+After confirming the changes work as expected, files in the ```/containers``` folder of the code repository can be updated for building container images in the production-like deployment outlined in the section above.

-Container build is not required for the development and testing deployment as long as the CreateStreamlitEcs and CreateLambda parameters in the CloudFormation stack are set to "no" as described below.
+Container build is not required for the development and testing deployment.

-To deploy for development and testing, the following steps are required:
+### To deploy for development and testing, the following steps are required:
-1. Create the CloudFormation stack located in the /cloudformation folder in the code repository.
+**1. Create the CloudFormation stack located in the ```/cloudformation``` folder in the code repository.**

     a.
-Name the stack chatbot-demo.
+Name the stack ```chatbot-demo```.

     b.
-Set the CloudFormation stack parameter DeploymentMode to "DevTest"
+Set the CloudFormation stack parameter ```DeploymentMode``` to "DevTest"

     d.
 It will take 20-30 minutes for the stack to complete.

-3. Create the SageMaker domain – After the stack is complete, run the script create_sagemaker_domain.sh in the sagemaker_studio folder of the code repository to create a SageMaker domain.
+**3. Create the SageMaker domain** – After the stack is complete, run the script ```create_sagemaker_domain.sh``` in the ```/sagemaker_studio``` folder of the code repository to create a SageMaker domain.
 CloudShell in the AWS console is a useful tool to run such a command.

-4. Create a user in the SageMaker domain – After the SageMaker domain is created, use the console to create a user in the domain and launch SageMaker Studio.
+**4. Create a user in the SageMaker domain** – After the SageMaker domain is created, use the console to create a user in the domain and launch SageMaker Studio.

-5. Copy the SageMaker files from the code repository to Studio – After Studio launches, copy the files from the /sagemaker_studio/notebooks folder of the code repository into the root folder in SageMaker Studio.
+**5. Copy the SageMaker files from the code repository to Studio** – After Studio launches, copy the files from the ```/sagemaker_studio/notebooks``` folder of the code repository into the root folder in SageMaker Studio.

-6. Provide document base files – Drop sample document base files into the S3 bucket created by the stack.
+**6. Provide document base files** – Drop sample document base files into the S3 bucket created by the stack.

-7. Run notebooks in Studio – Run notebooks 1 and 2 to create and populate the OpenSearch indices.
+**7. Run notebooks in Studio** – Run notebooks 1 and 2 to create and populate the OpenSearch indices.
 Optionally, run notebook 3 to present questions and get responses.
 Follow the instructions and prerequisites in each notebook.

-8. Ask questions in the user interface – To use the user interface within the Studio environment in single-user mode, follow the instructions in notebook 4.
+**8. Ask questions in the user interface** – To use the user interface within the Studio environment in single-user mode, follow the instructions in notebook 4.

 ## Tunable parameters